 Wrong-Patient Surgery Lawyer in Washington, D.C.

 Some people call wrong-patient surgeries “never events.”
-In other words, the error is so unreasonable and reckless, and the potential harm is so severe, that an error such as operating on the wrong patient should never occur.
+In other words, the mistake is so unreasonable and reckless, and the potential harm is so severe, that an error such as operating on the wrong patient should never occur.
 Still, it does.

 When a wrong-patient surgery occurs, a patient may suffer serious if not fatal harm as a direct consequence.
 At The Law Offices of Michael M. Wilson MD, JD & Associates, our medical malpractice lawyers know how devastating a situation like this can be.
 We will aggressively advocate for you if you have been affected by a wrong-patient surgery.
 Please reach out to us today to learn more.